 Soon be 65?
 The Social Security system no longer automatically enrolls individuals turning 65 in MediCARE.
 I recommend a face to face meeting to sign up.
 Best to call the local Social Security office for an appointment - vs the 800#.

 MediCARE's Part B pays just 80% of the allowed amount for your physician and outpatient treatment!
 What to do?
 Buy a Medicare Health plan to cover your 20%.

 I'm pleased to help those soon eligible or others 65 or older understand how Medicare's Part A (hospitalization) and Part B (out patient) work.
-We can also discuss your big risk in Part B and the certainty gained when you buy one of the following two types of Medicare Health Plans:
+The upcoming annual enrollment for coverage effective January 1, 2015 is Oct.
+15 to Dec.
+7th.
+We can also discuss the certainty gained when you buy one of the following two types of Medicare Health Plans:

 First: Medicare Supplements.
 They pay, depending on the plan, part or all of the medical treatment expenses not paid by MediCARE and are often called MediGap plans.
 Some points about this special health insurance:

 - The coverage or benefits in each Medicare Supplement in Connecticut plan is the same but there can be considerable variation in the monthly premium charged by the private insurance companies offering the plan.